Modern Slavery and Human Trafficking Statement 2022

-The steps that Sonder Holdings Inc. (“Sonder” or “the Company”) takes to eliminate modern slavery, in any of its forms, from our operations and our supply chains are set out below.
+The steps that Sonder Holdings Inc. and its wholly-owned subsidiaries (collectively, “Sonder” or “the Company”) take to eliminate modern slavery, in any of its forms, from our operations and our supply chains are set out below.
 This statement is published in accordance with the UK Modern Slavery Act 2015, and is in line with Sonder’s approach to adopt responsible business practices early-on in our journey.

 Sonder is revolutionizing hospitality through innovative, tech-powered service and inspiring, thoughtfully designed accommodations combined into one seamlessly managed experience.
 Officially launched in 2014 and headquartered in San Francisco, Sonder is making a world of better stays open to all with a variety of accommodation options in cities and countries around the world.
-As of 30 November 2022, Sonder is expanding with operations in 40 cities spanning ten countries and three continents.
+As of 30 November 2023, Sonder is in more than 40 cities spanning ten countries and three continents.

 Policies